QuantumArioso/cs260-startup/README.md

 - Each page contains a header, footer, and body for the content.
 - There are navigation elements contained in the header, and I changed the color of the links to match my website's theme.
 - Responsive to window sizing: My application resizes and fits onto all screen sizes.
-- Application elements: PUT IN MORE HOW IT LOOKS
+- Application elements: Color theme, fixed header and footer, spacing
 - Application text content: Consistent font family and easy-to-read text
-- Application images: DO SOMETHING WITH THE IMAGE?
+- Application images: Rounded the image corners